What is an endpoint and do you need an endpoint data protection solution?

 Jargon abounds in the technical world of IT, with obscure-but-precise language sometimes getting in the way of conceptual understanding.
 The term “endpoint” fits the bill.
 While it may make sense to a seasoned IT professional, the rest of us may need a little help.
 What exactly is an endpoint, why does it matter, and do you need an endpoint backup solution?

-According to Wikipedia, “endpoint” is a hardcore punk band from Louisville, Kentucky.
+According to Wikipedia, Endpoint is a hardcore punk band from Louisville, Kentucky.
 A more common definition for endpoint in computer networking, architecture, and operations, however, is a mobile device such as a laptop, phone, or tablet.

 The term has its origin in reference to computer networks.
-The endpoint is a device or node that is connected to the LAN or WAN and accepts communications back and forth across the network.
+The endpoint is a device or node that connects to the LAN or WAN and accepts communications back and forth across the network.
 In a traditional sense, an endpoint can be a modem, hub, bridge, or switch.
 It also could be data terminal equipment (such as a digital telephone handset, router, or printer) or a host computer (such as a workstation or a server).